zcash/zcash/doc/hotfix-process.md

     $ git branch hotfix-<RELEASE> <RELEASE_PREV>
     $ git push 'git@github.com:zcash/zcash' hotfix-<RELEASE>

+## Implement hotfix changes

+Hotfix changes are implemented the same way as regular changes (developers work in separate branches per change, and push the branches to their own repositories), except that the branches are based on the hotfix branch instead of master:

+    $ git checkout hotfix-<RELEASE>
+    $ git checkout -b <BRANCH_NAME>

 ## Merge hotfix PRs

-Developer should create hotfix PRs based on the hotfix branch.
+Hotfix PRs are created like regular PRs, except using the hotfix branch as the base instead of master.
 Each PR should be reviewed as normal, and then the following process should be used to merge:

-- A CI merge build is manually run, by force-triggering the pr-merge builder with the following fields set:
+- A CI merge build is manually run by logging into the CI server, going to the pr-merge builder, clicking the "force" button, and entering the following
+  values:

   - Repository: https://github.com/<DevUser>/zcash
     - <DevUser> must be in the set of "safe" users as-specified in the CI